-The ERS1 Series of converters has the option of using a baseplate for enhanced thermal performance.
+The QPS5 Series of converters has the option of using a baseplate for enhanced thermal performance.

 The typical height of the converter with the baseplate option is 0.50".
 The use of an additional heatsink or cold-plate can further improve the thermal performance of the converter.
-With the baseplate option, a standard eighth-brick heatsink can be attached to the converter using M3 screws.
+With the baseplate option, an additional heatsink can be attached to the converter using M3 screws.

-For reliable operation, the baseplate temperature should not continuously exceed 100 °C
+For reliable operation, the baseplate temperature should not continuously exceed 100 °C.